crankdoofus/ducky/README.md

 	- Exception handling
 	- Capture failures from duckdns URL invocation
 * Show delete option in table instead of first column
-* configurable timer
+* configurable timer per domain
-* Hyperlink to the source
+* DONE - Hyperlink to the source
 * DONE - Color change in case of issues
 	* Amber if any one was bad once
 * Add systray options - show UI
 * Add as service ?
-* Auto launch on login ?
+DONE - Auto launch on login ?